otsob/wmn4j/README.md

 ## The structure of wmn4j

+The structure of scores in wmn4j is described in a separate [document](./doc/structure.md).
 The [API Documentation](https://otsob.github.io/wmn4j) provides the Javadoc for the latest release of wmn4j.
 There are a few architectural design principles in wmn4j: